Pepsi Max: Test Drive

 Goodyear does not try to “tell” you that a tire grips better.
 They stage a test drive that makes you feel it.

 A customer walks into a Goodyear retail store expecting the usual sales conversation.
-Instead, a salesman offers a test drive.
+Instead, a salesperson offers a test drive.
 The customer gets into a performance car with what looks like a normal driver.
 Then the drive turns into a controlled, choreographed, Hollywood-grade demonstration.
 The driver is a disguised stunt professional.
 The “test route” includes conditions that exaggerate what traction and control actually mean when things get unpredictable.

 That single choice is the unlock.
 The product story is no longer a brochure.
 It is an experience.